-Another set up is through the used of a calibrator which is the Fluke 5522a.
-This is a procedure where a simulation is used to create the desired temperature.
+Another set up is through the use of a calibrator which is Fluke 5522a.
+This is a procedure where simulation is used to create the desired temperature.

 The desired temperature can be simulated from the Fluke 5522A calibrator, you can select various types of thermocouples then the required temperature.
 By using an indicator ( Fluke 754 or equivalent indicator), we can display the temperature generated by the calibrator.